Why 5ks are the Best

 What did I do?
 I rested and recovered.
 The following weekend, I ran an entire 90 seconds faster.

 Reason 3: 5ks are the Best Because Benchmarks: You can mark your progress.
-Two years ago in my quest to gain speed back, I raced no less than 30 5ks in a year.
+Two years ago, I raced no less than 30 5ks in a year in my quest to gain speed back.
 I was able to track my progress and see small results lead to bigger results.

 For some people, myself included, seeing progress is motivating.
 I like to feel like my hard work is paying off!

 Reason 4: 5ks are the Best Because They are Fun!
 It’s one of the few distances you can see a range of people finish.
 It could be someone’s first 5k or someone going for a PR.
 Either way, you see a broad range of people from every fitness level!

 Tips for Racing 5ks:

 These are tips that have helped me throughout the years.
 I haven’t counted, but I’ve probably run about 100 5ks.
-They still remain my favorite distance.
+5ks are the Best, and they remain my favorite distance.

-- Get a good warmup: While I don’t always warm up for longer distances such as a half marathon, I find I need to warm up at least 2-3 miles with a few striders before a 5k.
+- Get a good warmup: While I don’t always warm-up for longer distances, I find I need to warm up at least 2-3 miles with a few striders before a 5k.
 You want that blood pumping.
 I always say, the shorter the race, the longer the warmup.

 - Pacing: I’ve learned that you have to give a 5k everything you have and then keep giving it more.
-If you take out a 5k too slow, you can often regret it in the last mile.
+If you take out a 5k too slow, you will regret it in the last mile.
 My goal is always to make it through the middle mile.
-I remind myself after mile 2, the race is almost over.
+I remind myself after mile 2; the race is almost over.

-- The 5k is the Best, but it HURTS: Of course it is easier to finish running a 5k versus a marathon, but it is not easier to race a 5k.
-The 5k is all of the pain of a half or full marathon in a short amount of time.
-Look around while you’re running and you will see plenty of other runners, riding the pain train.
+- The 5k is the Best, but it HURTS: Of course it is easier to finish running a 5k versus a marathon, but it is not easier to race a 5k hard.
+The 5k is all of a half or full marathon pain in a shorter amount of time.
+Look around while you’re running, and you will see plenty of other runners riding the pain train.
 Don’t look too much because those are seconds lost.

-The 5k is a rewarding and fun distance.
-Sure, it’s the shortest to complete but that doesn’t make it the easiest!
+5k is the best and a rewarding and fun distance.
+Sure, it’s the shortest to complete, but that doesn’t make it the easiest!
 If you run hard enough, the 5k can be the most challenging road race out there.

 Questions for you: